 For this event Kate wore her Zara skinny jeans, known as the ‘Molecule Slim Fit’ (now sold out), a casual top and her suede Mint Velvet plimsols.

 Kate’s top is new, from Jonathan Saunders: This is known as the “Oval Cotton Sweater” and retailed at Matches Fashion for £358.

-Mint Velvet frequently restock their plimsolls, and at the time of writing they have confirmed they are due a new shipment in June 2014.
-The brand currently sell similar pairs in a range of different colours, including these in nude leather and metallic.
+Mint Velvet frequently restock their plimsolls, and at the time of writing, they have confirmed they are due a new shipment in June 2014.
+The brand currently sells similar pairs in a range of different colours, including these in nude leather and metallic.